Message From New Zealand Jewish Council to the President of FIANZ

 Kia Ora Mr. Khan

-I have wondered how I can show support and I'm glad to be offered the
+I have wondered how I can show support and I'm glad to be offered the chance to email.

 Peace.
 Kia kaha.